gandrav07/oozie-coordinator-use-cases/Bundle-Requirements-and-Design.md

 ## Operations

 ### Bundle Submission
-When a bundle submission request will reach to oozie
+**How it is initiated**
+   * Use submit a bundle

+*Steps followed**
-   1. BundleSubmitXComamnd will authenticate the user request.
+   * BundleSubmitXComamnd will authenticate the user request.
-   1. BundleSubmitXComamnd will parse the bundle XML and verify against corresponding XSD file.
+   * BundleSubmitXComamnd will parse the bundle XML and verify against corresponding XSD file.
-   1. BundleSubmitXComamnd will resolve (substitute) all variables referred in the XML.
+   * BundleSubmitXComamnd will resolve (substitute) all variables referred in the XML.
-   1. BundleSubmitXComamnd will verify that there is no duplicate coordinator name in bundle XML.
+   * BundleSubmitXComamnd will verify that there is no duplicate coordinator name in bundle XML.
-   1. BundleSubmitXComamnd will get a unique bundle id.
+   * BundleSubmitXComamnd will get a unique bundle id.
-   1. BundleSubmitXComamnd will insert the bundle record into *Bundle* table with status PREP and pending *0*.
+   * BundleSubmitXComamnd will insert the bundle record into *Bundle* table with status PREP and pending *0*.
-   1. BundleSubmitXComamnd will send back the bundle id to the user.
+   * BundleSubmitXComamnd will send back the bundle id to the user.

 ### Bundle Start
+ **How it is initiated**
    * Bundle-start is initiated by any of the following ways (depending on whichever occurs first)
       * If kick-off-time (defined in the bundle xml) reaches.
 The default value is NOW (i.e. start immediately)
       * If user sends request to *START* the bundle.
+*Steps followed**
    * BundleStartXComamnd will check if job status is PREP, otherwise oozie will fail the bundle-start request.
    * BundleStartXComamnd  will insert a record  into BUNDLE_ACTION table for each coordinator job with status PREP and pending *1*.
    * BundleStartXComamnd  will submit all coordinator job *asynchronously*.
 In other word, CoordSubmitXCommand will be queued .